 Despite the UAE’s conservative infrastructure, Dubai is designed to accommodate Western socialising.
 There remain, however, strict prohibitions on things that would be considered normal in the UK, so if you’re travelling there, make sure you know how to behave to avoid faux pas, and be sure to buy good travel insurance.

-The currency in Dubai is the UAE dirham, which is one of the currencies available with a Post Office Travel Money Card.
-This is a pre-paid card that gives you easy access to your holiday funds while away.
+The currency in Dubai is the UAE dirham, so make sure you take enough dirham notes or load the currency onto a prepaid travel money card for access to your holiday funds while away.

 Healthcare for Brits in Dubai

 Dubai’s healthcare is comparable to that of the UK and is considered to be of a high standard.
 It’s imperative to have good travel insurance, as you may be refused medical care if you cannot provide a valid policy or do not have sufficient funds to cover your treatment personally.